yadayada/acd_cli/docs/FUSE.rst

 Deleting Nodes
 ~~~~~~~~~~~~~~

-"Deleting" directories or files from the file system will only trash them in your cloud drive.
+"Deleting" directories or files from the file system will in reality trash them in Amazon Drive.
-Calling rmdir on a directory will always move it into the trash, even if it is not empty.
+Calling ``rmdir`` on a directory will always move it into the trash, even if it is not empty.

 Logging
 ~~~~~~~